-The Board has adopted a Code of Conduct that encourages and promotes a culture of ethical business conduct.
-In addition, the Board has implemented a Whistle Blowing Policy whereby employees are encouraged to report unethical behaviour directly to Board members.
+The Board has adopted a Code Ethics and Business Conduct that encourages and promotes a culture of ethical business conduct.
+The Board has also adopted a Business Integrity Policy to ensure integrity in all of its business dealings and relationships.
+Finally, the Board has implemented a Whistle Blowing Policy whereby employees are encouraged to report unethical behaviour directly to Board members.